Last updated: September 27, 2020

 Note: At any time you may return to the previous page to make any adjustments to your selected Quote.

 On this page, your total Quote will be presented, including a breakdown of your Seller’s Shipment charges, customs brokerage, insurance, and Freightos platform fee.
 Duties and taxes are not included in the Quote.
 A link to the Freightos Transparent Policy is also accessible, as well as explanations regarding each line item in your total.
 By booking your Shipment, you enter into a contract directly with your selected Seller.
 Freightos collects payment on behalf of your Seller.

 It is important to note that the processing of your Shipment will only begin once there is financial approval.
-By booking this Shipment, you agree with the Freightos terms of booking as follows:
+By clicking ‘Pay & Book Shipment’, you, you agree with the Freightos terms of booking below:

 Terms of booking

 I confirm that the details I provided are correct and I accept the terms of the Quote.

 1. Freightos AutoPay via credit card.
 This payment option allows you to save your credit card information to your account, and have Shipment costs automatically charged to that card.
 When you pay by credit card, you consent to pay for the original Quote and any cost adjustments, including duties and taxes for third party customs brokerage, as detailed in the Transparent Pricing Policy.
 Learn about the measures we take to keep your credit card secure here.